 Enforcement and ethical standards for police and security authorities vary greatly between countries.

 Driving conditions vary around the world.
 The safety and maintenance standards of vehicles and roads and adherence to road rules may not match those in Australia.
 The road toll in some countries is many times greater than in Australia.
-For further advice, see our travel bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Don't assume you can use your Australian licence overseas.
 You can get an international driving permit from the auto club or association in the state where your licence is valid.

 The safety standards maintained by tour and adventure activity operators may not be as high as those in Australia, especially for sports such as parasailing, scuba diving and white water rafting.
 Sufficient life jackets and adequate safety equipment may not be provided.
 Recommended maintenance standards and safety precautions may not be observed.
 You should carefully check the operator's credentials beforehand and ensure that your insurance policy covers you for all activities that you undertake.